BiigSaam/BiigSaam/README.md

 <h1>👋 Hi, I’m @BiigSaam</h1>
 <p>I'm a student in 4th year of web coding.
-I'm looking for a 2-year work-study placement as a full-stack developer for December 2024.</p>
+I'm looking for a 1-year work-study placement as a full-stack developer for July 2025.</p>

 <hr></hr>